dark-ether/Factorized/README.md

 - new pylons
 - bags

-###Refactor machines
+### Refactor machines
+looking a little more it really is a case of YAGNI

-needs to
+#### needs
-- produce items with a chance
-- consume items with a chance
+- create item with chance
-- consume energy and similar non items
+- create multiple items
-- produce energy and similar non items
+- create items
-- work on multiplayer
-- have a functional UI
-- be extensible